-- The first wave was about partnerships, the third wave will be the same
+- The first wave was about partnerships, and the third wave will be the same

 - A few sectors are ready for disruption, focus on healthcare, education and food